minecraftGman/SnakePS1NoDiscBuild/README.md

 # Snake -- PSn00bSDK port (no CD, CI-buildable)

-## Status: milestone 1 of 2 -- 2D layer only, not the full game yet
+## Status: We have the gameplay just no audio

 This builds with a 100% open-source toolchain, fully automatically in CI (see `.github/workflows/build-psn00bsdk.yml`).
 No PsyQ, no manual SDK setup.